Guilty Gear has Justice. Most of her attacks have long reach, a typical Punch-Slash-Heavy Slash combo could take a large chunk of health off.

 Guilty Gear X has Dizzy, which has the same attack as Justice.
 Her strength and defense are artificially increased in computer-controlled mode.

-Guilty Gear XX has I-No, whose boss version has a CPU-only (until Accent Core) move called Megalomania in which the background goes black, a bunch of warning signs appear as I-No sprouts wings, and she fires off a shitload of weird heart-shaped balls that detect movement and wreck your health bar if you are unlucky enough to get hit (around 70-80% damage, depending on the version and how many of them hit).
+Guilty Gear XX has I-No, pictured above, whose boss version has a CPU-only (until Accent Core) move called Megalomania in which the background goes black, a bunch of warning signs appear as I-No sprouts wings, and she fires off a shitload of weird heart-shaped balls that detect movement and wreck your health bar if you are unlucky enough to get hit (around 70-80% damage, depending on the version and how many of them hit).
+I-No is also able to activate Megalomania even if you're in the middle of performing a combo.

 Also, when fighting Dizzy in Story Mode or in Gold Mode, she gains a new super as well, called Hikari no Tsubasa (Wings of Light), where she suddenly becomes nakedwhile laser beams sprout out from her body.
 This super has 3 versions, one of which is an Instant Kill (in all versions before Accent Core, the screen pops up as SLASH, but in Accent Core it's DESTROYED).
 Whichever version you get depends on what distance you're at when she enters the crouch stance.
 If you're very far away, she will attempt to trap you in an inescapable ray of light from underneath as she fires out a circular laser (think Justice's Imperial Ray on steroids).
 If you're about mid-screen she'll do the circular laser, but it will randomly slow down and speed up.
 If you're unfortunate enough to be close to her, you get the Instant Kill version where she fills the entire screen with lasers that cannot be blocked.